eethomp/eethomp.github.io/_posts/2020-02-01-Babel-problems-in-rails.md

 npm install @babel/core @babel/preset-env.
 npm install -g npm
 ```
 Now, how to get the webpack to update?
 I tried "yarn install --check files" but that didn't help.
 It threw an error complaining about package-lock.json.
 Removing that caused yarn to fail with errors about config/webpacker.yml so I removed that too.
 That was bad.
-In the hopes of regenerating a working webpacker.yml I tried running rails webpacker:install but it just threw more errors.
-I tried a git pull but package.json and yarn.lock got merged which was not the plan.
-Yarn still wouldn't run.
+In the hopes of regenerating a working webpacker.yml I tried running "rails webpacker:install" but it just threw more errors.
+I tried a git pull but package.json and yarn.lock had changed and got merged.
+Oops.
+I deletd them and pulled again but yarn still wouldn't run.
 At that point, since I had no new code and nothing to lose, I deleted the whole development directory and checked out a fresh copy.
 FINALLY I could webpack, start the server, and with fresh babel and npm I had CSS.

 So... the final solution for babel badness was
 ```